stainless-api/stl-api/docs/docs/endpoints.md

 ## Error handling

-In order to indicate an unauthorized usage of or error encountered during the handling of an endpoint, throw an exception within the `handler`.
+You can throw certain exceptions within the `handler` to return 4xx or 5xx HTTP error responses to the user, with well-formatted bodies.

 `stl` provides some exception types to streamline this.
 Each will cause the endpoint to respond with an HTTP status code.
-Each exception's constructor also optionally accepts an record parameter.
-If provided, this parameter is encoded in JSON and included as the body of the response.
+Each exception's constructor also accepts an optional record parameter, which is included in the body of the response JSON.

 ### `stl.StlError`

 Takes an HTTP status code as a constructor argument.
 Responds with that status code.
+Best used to create custom subclasses if you need HTTP status codes we don't yet provide out of the box.

 ### `stl.BadRequestError`